microsoft/vscode-docs/docs/containers/debug-netcore.md

 ## Prerequisites

-1. Install the [.NET Core SDK](https://www.microsoft.com/net/download) which includes support for attaching to the .NET Core debugger.
+1. Install the [.NET Core SDK](https://www.microsoft.com/net/download), which includes support for attaching to the .NET Core debugger.

-1. Install the [C# VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) which includes support for attaching to the .NET Core debugger in VS Code.
+1. Install the [C# VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp), which includes support for attaching to the .NET Core debugger in VS Code.

-1. Mac users only: add `/usr/local/share/dotnet/sdk/NuGetFallbackFolder` as a shared folder in your Docker preferences.
+1. macOS users only: add `/usr/local/share/dotnet/sdk/NuGetFallbackFolder` as a shared folder in your Docker preferences.

 ![dockerSharedFolders](images/debug/mac-folders.png)